13 Great Outdoor Activities for Families Around Pismo Beach

-Pismo Beach Pier (Photo: Visit SLO CAL)
+Pismo Beach Pier in California (Photo: @Chantelle via Twenty20)

-Pismo Beach is a Central California town with a nostalgic sand-and-surf vibe that’s straight out of a Beach Boy’s song.
-Long stretches of pristine beach are lined with volleyball players, kids building sand castles, and families searching for seashells.
-If you want to catch a wave, surfing, skim boarding, and boogie boarding are all popular.
+A Central California beach town with a nostalgic sand-and-surf vibe that’s straight out of a Beach Boys song, Pismo Beach has long stretches of beach lined with volleyball players, kids building sand castles, and families searching for seashells.
+If you want to catch a wave, surfing, skim boarding, and boogie boarding are all popular, and downtown is a pedestrian’s delight with surf shops, casual dining spots, and retro mom-and-pop stores.

-Things to do in Pismo Beach
+Top Things to Do in Pismo Beach for Families

-Stroll the Pismo Beach Pier
+1. Stroll the Pismo Beach Pier

 Pismo Beach sign at the Pismo Beach Pier with palm trees in background